orange-cloudfoundry/elpaaso/docs/user_guide/overview.md

 ### definition of El PaaSo

 The goal of El PaaSo is to help developers in deploying their applications by automating their deployment.
-This is achieved by specifying the architecture for the application, which is used as template for instanciating the application multiple times across build/run cycles (development, testing, pre-production or production environment).
+This is achieved by specifying the architecture for the application, which is used as template for reproductibly instanciating the application multiple times across build/run cycles (development, testing, pre-production or production environment).

-ElPaaso ensures reproductibility of deployment in these phases

 In summary, elpaaso users only have to manage: